P1sec/gea-implementation/README.md

 complete description of both algorithms, and an efficient cryptanalysis against GEA-1 (allowing to weaken the key strength to 40 bits instead of 64).
 It also provides hints for the cryptanalysis of GEA-2.
-A [2nd paper](https://eprint.iacr.org/2021/829.pdf) extends this cryptanalysis and provides a broader look at this kind of cryptographic construct.
+A [second paper](https://eprint.iacr.org/2021/829.pdf) extends this cryptanalysis and provides a broader look at this kind of cryptographic construct.

 ## Disclaimer

-DO NOT USE THOSE ALGORITHMS FOR ANYTHING SERIOUS !
+DO NOT USE THOSE ALGORITHMS FOR ANYTHING SERIOUS!

-The source codes provided in this project are for education purpose only, to help understanding the cryptanalysis published recently.
+The source code provided in this project is for educational purposes only, in order to help understanding the recently published cryptanalysis.

 ## History